Stage Orchestration

 Step Rulesets in Stages

-To begin, let’s focus on the ruleset tag.
-While this is not a tag at the stages level, each stage has a collection of steps, which can all be given rulesets.
+To begin, let’s focus on the ruleset key.
+While this is not a key at the stages level, each stage has a collection of steps, which can all be given rulesets.
 There are two kinds of rules within Vela: compile-time rules (path, event, branch, comment, tag, target, and repo) and a runtime rule (status).
 When Vela compiles a pipeline, it will purge any steps that do not meet the compile-time rules.

 For example, let’s consider a pipeline written as such: